InvestMoat

 Industrial UtilityINTACT

-The conductor of the electrification age — EVs use ~4x ICE copper, AI data centers ~10x per dollar of compute, renewables 4-5x conventional, grid buildout decade-long.
-But aluminum genuinely substitutes in high-voltage transmission, thrifting continues to reduce copper-per-unit in EVs and solar, and sodium-ion battery progress threatens some demand layers.
+The conductor of the electrification age - EVs, AI data centers, grid buildout, renewables and defense all need copper, with data centers using roughly 20-40 tonnes per MW of applied power.
+But aluminum genuinely substitutes in high-voltage transmission, thrifting continues to reduce copper-per-unit in some applications, and sodium-ion battery progress threatens parts of the demand stack.
 Real and growing utility, but not 'irreplaceable' the way the strong rating would imply.

 Structural Tailwinds